DanielRDias/remote-development/README.md

 ### Deploy remote development server

-1) Select your hosting provider, infrastructure deployment framework, and remote server OS.

-   Example:

-   Hosting provider: AWS

-   Infrastructure deployment framework: Terraform

-   Remote server OS: Amazon Linux 2

-   `cd aws/terraform/amazon-linux-2/`

-2) Configure your remote server
+1) Configure your remote server

    Open terraform.auto.tfvars and adjust the settings to your needs.

-3) Deploy the infrastructure
+2) Deploy the infrastructure

-   Note: Run the commands in the folder where you did the previous configuration.
-Example: `cd aws/terraform/amazon-linux-2/`

    Run `terraform init`

    Run `terraform apply` review what will be deployed, if you agree, type `yes` to deploy.

-4) Configure the remote server access
+3) Configure the remote server access

    If you didn't configure the deployment with your own SSH a new key will be generated for you.